NVIDIAAICITYCHALLENGE/2018AICity_TeamUW/README.md

 Under the `./Track1/` folder, there are 6 software packages:

-1. VDO2IMG_IPL: Converting each video file to a folder of frame images
+1. `VDO2IMG_IPL`: Converting each video file to a folder of frame images
-2. CAM_CAL_IPL: Manual camera calibration based on minimization of reprojection error and EDA optimization
+2. `CAM_CAL_IPL`: Manual camera calibration based on minimization of reprojection error and EDA optimization
-3. YOLO_VEH_IPL: Extension of the YOLOv2 object detector with our trained model for vehicle detection/classification
+3. `YOLO_VEH_IPL`: Extension of the YOLOv2 object detector with our trained model for vehicle detection/classification
-4. TC_tracker: Proposed tracklet-clustering-based tracking method
+4. `TC_tracker`: Proposed tracklet-clustering-based tracking method
-5. APP_MDL_IPL: Extraction of histogram-based adaptive apperance models and their comparison
+5. `APP_MDL_IPL`: Extraction of histogram-based adaptive apperance models and their comparison
-6. SPD_EST_IPL: Speed estimation based on input of tracking results and camera parameters
+6. `SPD_EST_IPL`: Speed estimation based on input of tracking results and camera parameters

 Detailed description of each package is given in each subfolder.

 ### Track 3

-Under the `./Track3/` folder
+Under the `./Track3/` folder, there are 3 software packages:

+1. `Multi-Camera Vehicle Tracking and Re-identification`: Multi-camera vehicle tracking based on a fusion of histogram-based adaptive appearance models, DCNN features, detected car types and traveling time information
+2. `YOLO_LP_IPL`: Detection of license plate from each cropped vehicle image
+3. `LP_COMP_IPL`: Comparison of license plates under low resolution

+Detailed description of each package is given in each subfolder.

+The output of `Multi-Camera Vehicle Tracking and Re-identification` is the similarity score between each pair of vehicles for comparison.
+We can convert it into a distance score by inverse proportion.
+The output of `LP_COMP_IPL` is the distance score between each two license plates.
+The final distance score between two vehicles is the multiplication of the above two distance scores.
+Several vehicle pairs that enjoy low distance scores and appear in all 4 camera locations are submitted to Track 3 for evaluation.

 ## Reference